Summer Camps 2026

 Vaughn Fenton (he/him)

 Vaughn Fenton has a B.A in History and Classics from Virginia Tech.
 He is currently a Classics PhD student at the University of Illinois and is preparing for career as a scholar of Classics.
 At the University of Illinois, Vaughn has taught numerous Myth discussion sections and has assisted for a variety of classes, including Introduction to Ancient Greek Culture and Development of Ancient Cities.
 In his free time, he likes to paint and build models.
-See his academic profile.

 Contact: vfenton2@illinois.edu